viktorkraen/the-digital-brain/modules/service-notes/inbox.md

 banner_y: 0.528
 ---

-`💻 Only modify the "List of MOCs" section.
+`💻 Only modify the "📨 Pending" section.
 All other changes are managed by developers and may cause errors ❌`

 🏷️ **Tags:** #MOC